shuaiwang88/dotfiles/README.md

 # dotfiles
-# The dotfiles include tools I use for data modeling related project such as:
+# The dotfiles include tools I use on daily basis:
 * Tmux
 * NeoVim
 * zsh